cibi

 The tag

-Much like an energy efficiency tag, the label assesses and rates ecological performance based on the 4 elements.
+Much like an energy efficiency tag, the labels assesses and rates ecological performance based on the 4 elements.
 Each element is independently rated from “A” to “E”, the “A” representing excellence in implementation of issues raised.